pypy/pypy.org/posts/2022/12/pydrofoil.rst

 in RPython.
 Most of that support code can be shared between different ISAs, some needed to be hand-written for RISC-V.

-The idea for why this could give better speedups is the following:
+The speedups come from the following:

 - The first reason is RPython's tracing JIT.
-The hope would be that it can be used to perform dynamic binary translation from the guest RISC-V instructions that are running on top of the generated emulator, to host machine code, at runtime.
+It can be used to perform dynamic binary translation from the guest RISC-V instructions that are running on top of the generated emulator, to host machine code, at runtime.